 We will work to ensure that the concepts of diversity, equity and inclusion are understood and barriers are eliminated, so that the DEI (diversity, equity and inclusion) culture is reflected and celebrated throughout the organization.

-Diversity is a multidimensional concept.
-It includes physical and cognitive characteristics that distinguish one person from another.
-These dimensions include, but are not limited to: gender, race, ethnicity, physical or intellectual ability, age, culture, ancestry, place of origin, citizenship, religious beliefs, family and marital status, learning styles, sexual orientation, gender identity, socio-economic status, social perspectives, values and beliefs.
+Diversity is a concept that includes physical and other characteristics that distinguish one person from another.
+These include, but are not limited to: gender, race, ethnicity, physical or intellectual ability, age, culture, ancestry, place of origin, citizenship, religious beliefs, family and marital status, learning styles, sexual orientation, gender identity, socio-economic status, social perspectives, values and beliefs.

 Equity refers to the fair and equitable treatment of all people, while recognizing that people have different needs.
 Equity is in the design of our systems and processes, and it helps to uphold diversity and inclusion-related goals and actions.
 Equity is the process; equality is the result.

 Inclusion speaks to the extent to which individuals and groups value, respect and embrace differences in knowledge, preferences and perspectives.
 An inclusive environment fosters respect for individuals, values them for who they are, and generates a level of supportive energy and commitment so that individuals have the opportunity to contribute, thrive and meet their full potential.